40 Project Management Skills: Soft, Hard & Technical Skills

 Hands-On Project Management Experience

 There’s the old debate about which is better, book learning or real-life experience.
 The truth is that this isn’t an either/or answer.
 Both are important.
 You can learn on the job or in the classroom, but a combination of both is always more valuable.
-Being able to volunteer or work on any project in any capacity will provide you with experience that’ll make you a more effective project manager.
+Being able to volunteer or work on any project in any capacity will provide you with experience that will make you a more effective project manager.

 Project Management Events